creativecreature/sturdyc/README.md

 degraded experience by continuously serving the most recent data you have cached even when an upstream system encounters issues and the refreshes begin to fail.
-The values for `minRefreshDelay` and `maxRefreshDelay` that we pass to `sturdyc.WithBackgroundRefreshes` should specify an optimal interval of how fresh we'd like the data to be.
+The values for `minRefreshDelay` and `maxRefreshDelay` that we pass to `sturdyc.WithEarlyRefreshes` should specify an optimal interval of how fresh we'd like the data to be.
 The `TTL` should be set to a duration where exceeding it would make the data too outdated to be useful.